 Walk around the Central Market

 The Central Market is one of the most interesting sights in San José, as it is a piece of living history.
 The market has been open since 1880, in the exact same place, and every day the people of Chepe come to do business here.
 Vendors sell fresh fish and poultry to ladies whose bags are already filled with fruits, nuts and spices.
-While most tourists only show up in the late afternoon when the place is packed, its worth arriving early in the morning to see the local business take place, just as it has every day for the past century.
+While most tourists only show up in the late afternoon when the place is packed, its worth arriving early in the morning to see the local business taking place, just as it has every day for the past century.
+If you want to be guided through the mazes of products to the best secrets try a Hungry Bird Tour.

-Downtown - Avenida Central entre Calle 6 y 8
+Downtown - Av Central between Street 6 and 8

 Open 6AM - 6PM Daily; Closed Sundays